ko1/rubyhackchallenge/EN/4_bug.md

 * There is exception if a is 2_147_483_648 or bigger
 ```

-A Ruby committer read the this report and could understand the problem immediately.
-The person fixed the issue.
+A Ruby committer reads this report and immediately understands the problem.
+The committer then fixe the issue.
 Congratulations!

 ### Answer checking

-Some of you can understand with the number 2,147,483,648, it is equal to 2^31.
-There is no problem if a < 2^31.
+Some of you may have noticed the significance of the number 2,147,483,648.
+It is equal to 2^31.
+That is, there is no problem if a < 2^31.

 The original error message was `integer 3000000000 too big to convert to `int' (RangeError)`.
-The convertion fails because the value exceeds the maximum number of C's integer value.
+The conversion fails because the value exceeds the maximum number of C's integer value.
 On this environment, the range of C's integer value is -2^31 ～ 2^31-1, so the value 2^31 exceeds the range.

 Let's check the original implementation.